 The Group signed an offshore wind power purchase contract with other related parties in response to the sustainable green energy implementation plan.
-As of December 31, 2022 the deposit of \$23,500 thousand had been classified under the other financial assets-noncurrent.
+As of December 31, 2023 and 2022, the deposits of \$23,500 thousand had been classified under the other financial assetsnoncurrent.